OpenOverlayRouter/oor/README.md

   * an authentication token to register the EID with the Map-Server,
   * the RLOC of a Map-Resolver,
   * the RLOC of a Proxy-ETR,
-  * a publicly routable RLOC for the device running LISPmob, which is neither firewalled, nor behind NAT (see however "NAT traversal" section for details on this).
+  * a publicly routable RLOC for the device running OOR, which is neither firewalled, nor behind NAT (see however "NAT traversal" section for details on this).

 RTR
   * the RLOC of a Map-Resolver,
-  * a publicly routable RLOC for the device running LISPmob, which is neither firewalled, nor behind NAT.
+  * a publicly routable RLOC for the device running OOR, which is neither firewalled, nor behind NAT.

 MS/MR
-  * a publicly routable RLOC for the device running LISPmob, which is neither firewalled, nor behind NAT.
+  * a publicly routable RLOC for the device running OOR, which is neither firewalled, nor behind NAT.

 The above information is used for configuring 'oor' via the configuration file